Skip to contents

 show_wad = F)

-Another sanity check is making sure the reported density values are on a reasonably straight line with the gradient position.
-This can be plotted, and then a Cook’s distance can be calculated to highlight any outliers.
+Another sanity check is making sure the reported density values are on a reasonably straight line with the gradient position with a Cook’s distance to highlight any outliers in red.
 Note, the ends of the gradient are often flagged as outliers, although this may not necessarily be the case.

 Main Workflow